 The Park Scholarships Selection Committee will also review your:

-- High school transcript, submitted by your counselor through the Common Application
+- High school transcript, submitted by your counselor through the application for admission

-- SAT and/or ACT Plus Writing scores, submitted to NC State directly from the testing agency
+- SAT and/or ACT scores, submitted to NC State directly from the testing agency

 - Review the Endorsing Schools List, updated annually in early August.
 If your school is not listed, skip to the Self-Endorsement section below.